mludowise/Swift-Bootcamp_Project8_FlappyBird/README.md

 The purpose of this homework is I don't know...

-Time Spent: 5.5 hours
+Time Spent: 1 hour and counting...

 Completed User Stories:
-* [ ]	Tapping on the screen should push the bird up, otherwise it will fall.
+* [x]	Tapping on the screen should push the bird up, otherwise it will fall.
 * [ ]	Pipes of random heights should be moving across the screen.
 * [ ]	The bird colliding with the pipes should end the game.